 - CGA rules open in the CGA Editor window .

 - Python modules open in the python editor.

 - Other files open in the system editor.

-The following list describes the drag and drop behavior in the workspace in the Navigator to the Viewport for different file types:
+The following list describes the drag-and-drop behavior in the workspace in the Navigator window to the Viewport window for different file types:

-- CGA rule files and packages—Select a set of shapes and/or models in the 3D viewport, drag a CGA file and drop it onto the selection in the viewport.
+- CGA rule files and packages—Select a set of shapes or models in the Viewport window , and drag a CGA file onto the selection in the viewport.
 The selected objects will have the CGA file assigned, and models are generated.

 - Geometry files—The model is imported with default settings as a new static model.
 The model is placed at the drop spot and appears as a new layer.